 - Call-Back: Several to events in canon set before the fic:

-- Angel mentions in one episode of his show that he knew Elvis and the Rat Pack personally.
+- Angel mentions in one episode of his show that he knew Elvis Presley and The Rat Pack personally.
 This fic establishes that not only that, but he rescued Frank Sinatra from a vampire attack.

 - Chapter 28 also expands on Spike's flashbacks in "Fool for Love," when Angelus let slip about the Slayer to Spike, which sparked his interest in them.
 The chapter reveals that Angelus had begun to see Spike as The Load due to his constant antics and violent tendencies constantly drawing attention, and deliberately let it slip about the Slayer, knowing that Spike's Blood Knight tendencies would lead him to a confrontation with them; of course, Angelus had anticipated that Spike would lose and get staked, not that he would win and kill the Chinese Slayer during the Boxer Rebellion.